Stanton Road was where Job Derbyshire and his family lived.

 Born in 1868 in Hilgay, Norfolk, electrical engineer Gerald Hart Jackson married Annie Mary at Alfreton in 1899.
 The couple subsequently lived at Northampton where Gerald was manager of an electricity supply company.

-The Derbyshire family was still living in Stanton Road in September 1878 when bricklayer Robert Page and an assistant arrived at the house.
-They had been sent by their boss William Warner to erect a chimney pot there, and quickly placed ladders up to and along the roof.
+The Derbyshire family was still living in Stanton Road in September 1878 when bricklayer Robert Page and an assistant arrived at their house.
+The pair had been sent by their boss William Warner to erect a chimney pot there, and quickly placed ladders up to and along the roof.

 No concerns over ‘health and safety’, and with chimney pot over his shoulder, Robert climbed up to the roof with no problem.
 But when traversing the roof towards the stack, a stave in the ladder broke and he fell to the ground.